Jacob Meyers Player Props: Astros vs. Angels

-Jacob Meyers -- with a slugging percentage of .618 in his past 10 games, including three home runs -- will be in action for the Houston Astros versus the Los Angeles Angels, with Reid Detmers on the hill, on June 1 at 8:10 PM ET.
+Jacob Meyers -- with a slugging percentage of .600 in his past 10 games, including three home runs -- will be in action for the Houston Astros against the Los Angeles Angels, with Shohei Ohtani on the mound, on June 2 at 8:10 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Twins.
+He had a hitless showing in his most recent game (0-for-4) against the Angels.

 Jacob Meyers Game Info & Props vs. the Angels